umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Courier/Structure-Errors-Courier/index.md

 This will give you the properties available on this content type in this environment and you can compare the properties to the ones in your log file to see if the environment you're performing the SQL query in is correct according to what you want the content type to be.

-Again, once you've decided which Courier file in `~/App_Data/Revision/` contains the best representation of your content type then you can remove the duplicate from disk and commit the removal to git.
+Again, once you've decided which Courier file in `~/App_Data/Revision/` contains the best representation of your content type then you can remove the duplicate from disk and commit the removal to Git.
 This should unblock your future deploys from popping up this error.

 It's important to note that only you can decide which document type you want to keep, Courier cannot guess which document type you think is the most complete.